Skip to content

 Penn State University Pollinator and Bird Garden

-The 3.5 acre Pollinator and Bird Garden at The Arboretum at Penn State synthesizes research through the creation of beautiful and ecologically rich habitats for pollinators and birds.
-The innovative design crafts moments in the landscape to create intentional habitat for pollinators and birds, provide places to conduct research, and educates and inspires visitors to rebuild habitat at both individual and collective scales.
+The 3.5-acre Pollinator and Bird Garden at The Arboretum at Penn State synthesizes research through the creation of beautiful and ecologically rich habitats for pollinators and birds.
+The innovative design crafts moments in the landscape that support bird and pollinator habitats, provides places to conduct research, and educates and inspires visitors to rebuild habitat at both individual and collective scales.
+The project was developed in collaboration with the Center for Pollinator Research, Penn State faculty and experts, arboretum staff, and members of the Avian Education Advisory Committee.